Skip to content

 Ensuring the AI can correctly map fields

-In the example above, the AI was able to correctly map the content of the product card to their corresponding fields in the item dat, due to the names of the elements closely mirroring that of the fields in the data:
+In the example above, the AI was able to correctly map the content of the product card to their corresponding fields in the item data, due to the names of the elements closely mirroring that of the fields in the data:

 Creating filtered repeating lists with AI